Hadronic Resonance Gas Model and Multiplicity Dependence in p-p, p-Pb, Pb-Pb collisions: Strangeness Enhancement: Strangeness Canonical Ensemble

 but instead by:

-This brings in another exponential factor and introduces a new volume dependence which we will refer to as canonical volume dependence.
+This introduces one more exponential factor and implies a strong suppression of $K^+$ yields and leads to a quadratic volume dependence, where $V_C$ is introduced as the canonical volume where exact strangeness conservation is fulfilled.
+In general, $V_A\neq V_C$.

-The inclusion of constraints in this framework has been considered at a ver early stage, see e.g.~\cite{Redlich:1979bf}, the partition function is modified by including a $\delta$ function to enforce strangeness to be exactly zero:
+The inclusion of constraints of exact strangeness conservation in this framework has been considered at a very early stage, see e.g.~\cite{Redlich:1979bf}.
+The partition function is modified by including a $\delta$-function to enforce strangeness to be exactly zero:

-This leads to replacing the standard expression, e.g. for kaons
+This leads to replacing the standard grand canonical expression, e.g. for kaons

 by the following

 where